4.2 What's the purpose of links?

 Simple logic of this would look like this: I've got 1,200 links, and my competitor has 1,000.
 So I should be in a better position.
 Still it's not that easy as it seems.

-What you must understand well now is: it's thanks to links that you finally find your site at the top of Search Engines' results pages.
+So remember that it′s thanks to links that you finally find your site at the top of Search Engines′ results pages.

 Before I tell you this, let's recall that links serve two purposes.